dam6/domain_email_audit/README.md

 - Checks SPF, DKIM, and DMARC records for specified domains.
 - Supports input from a list of domains provided via a file or comma-separated values.
 - Verifies that each record is configured correctly and complies with standard email authentication practices.
-- DKIM records discovery by brute-forcing using a provided wordlist of selectors.
+- Discovery of DKIM records by brute-forcing using a provided wordlist of selectors.
 - Optionally generates a CSV report containing the audit results for each domain.

 ## Prerequisites